viperleed/viperleed/doc/content/basics/leed_and_leed_iv.rst

 |LEED IV| [also sometimes referred to as LEED :math:`I(E)`\ ] is the
 quantitative analysis of low-energy electron diffraction (LEED) patterns.
-For a detailed introduction on the theory and applications of LEED, and
+For a detailed introduction on the theory and applications of LEED and
-|LEED IV| in particular, we suggest, for example, Chapter 4 in
+|LEED IV| we suggest, for example, Chapter 4 in
 :cite:t:`fausterSurfacePhysicsFundamentals2020`
 or the overview by :cite:t:`heinzElectronBasedMethods2013`.

-In essence, the goal of any |LEED-IV| calculation is the calculation of energy-dependent electron-scattering amplitudes and intensities of diffracted electron beams.
+In essence, the goal of any |LEED-IV| calculation is the calculation of energy-dependent electron-scattering amplitudes, and the corresponding intensities of diffracted electron beams.
-These intensity curves, taken as a function of the primary beam energy, [often referred to as |IV| curves or spectra] are very sensitive to the precise position and vibrational amplitudes of each atom in the surface unit cell.
+These intensity curves, taken as a function of the primary beam energy — often referred to as |IV| curves, or spectra — are very sensitive to the precise position and vibrational amplitudes of each atom in the surface unit cell.